vechain/connex/README.md

 ### Bootstrap Your APP

 VeChain apps are usually web apps.
 On app load, you always need to detect `Connex` component in the environment.
-If `Connex` is not available, you may instruct user to setup `Connex` environment.
+If `Connex` is not available, you may instruct users to setup `Connex` environment.

 To simplify these steps, simply perform redirection: